electrickite/damp/README.md

   * name: The site's unique short name.
   * docroot: The full path to the Drupal directory for the site.

-Optional options include:
+Optional parameters include:

   * domain: When combined with the site name, this will provide the full domain name of the site for use in URLs. (name.domain)
   * database: The database name to use for this site.
 Defaults to the site name.
   * make: Full path to a drush make file used to build the Drupal code base, which will be placed at the path specified in the docroot option.
-Drush must be installed and available in the PATH to use this option.
+Drush must be installed and available in the PATH.

-When it has all required options, DAMP will create a directory at docroot/sites/name.domain conatining the Drupal settings file.
+When it has received all required options, DAMP will create a directory at docroot/sites/name.domain conatining the Drupal settings file.
 It will also create a database, Apache vhost configuration, and /etc/hosts entry.
 Once complete, the script will attempt to open the Drupal installer in your default web browser.

-Once the Drupal installation in complete, you may want to consider running `damp fixperms mynewsite` to correct post-install directory permissions.
+Once the Drupal installation finishes, you may want to consider running `damp fixperms mynewsite` to correct post-install directory permissions.

 #### open